Organized Cowardice: Putting the Pol in Poltroon

 almost-artistically disjunct babbling.
 Who [else] … could even imagine

-proposing that a subject be ruled out of a historical journal
+ruled out of a historical journal

 on the ground that it is too historical?”]